-What is blep in pets (Cats and dogs)
+What is blep in pets Cats and dogs – Blepping – What is it?

-Therefore, you should ensure to know your normal at-rest position of your pet to as to identify if there are any abnormal bleeping that could require medical attention.
+Therefore, you should ensure to know your pet’s normal at-rest position to identify if there are any abnormal bleeping that could require medical attention.

-Therefore, consider calling or visiting the vet to check your cat if you note abnormal blep behaviour.
+Therefore, consider calling or visiting the vet to check your cat if you note abnormal blep behavior.

 Hanging Tongue Syndrome – Blep in Dogs